CIMR-Algos/SoilMoisture_ATBD/book/_build/html/_sources/baseline_algorithm_definition.md

 -->
 ##### Input data

 The input data for the model consists of two primary parameters.
 The first is the Level 1b Brightness Temperature (L1b TB), which is observed by CIMR at L, C, and X-bands, covering both horizontal and vertical polarizations.
-This data is represented in a 2D array format with grid dimensions denoted as $[xdim_{grid}, ydim_{grid}]$.
+This data represents a full swath or swath section with dimensions *(Nscans, Npos)* in a 2D array format.
 The second parameter, TB_err, represents the error associated with the Brightness Temperature.
-This error information is also organized in a grid of the same dimensions, $[xdim_{grid},ydim_{grid}]$.
-This information is detailed in [IODD](algorithm_input_output_data_definition.md).
+This error information is also organized with the same dimensions, *(Nscans, Npos)*.
+This information is showed in [IODD](algorithm_input_output_data_definition.md).

 ##### Output data

 The model outputs include key parameters such as soil moisture and vegetation optical depth at a coarse and an enhanced resolution.
+The output data is presented in a 9 km EASE 2.0 grid.
 Additional information like brightness temperature, geographical data, albedo, and various flags supplement these outputs.
 More details can be found in [IODD](algorithm_input_output_data_definition.md).

 <!--
 ##### Auxiliary data